Database, Tables, Views, and Indexes

 In this example, execute the same CTAS SQL statement with two Loader Nodes named stream-loader2 and stream-loader3.

-To remove a table, the logged-in user must be a system-level user or possess the DELETE TABLE privileges for the table.
+To remove a table, the logged-in user must be a system-level user or have the DELETE TABLE privileges for the table.

 Syntax